safirshahbaaz/web_application/README.md

 timeout - Integer containing the number of milliseconds to wait for a server to send response headers (and start the response body) before aborting the request.
 Note that if the underlying TCP connection cannot be established, the OS-wide TCP connection timeout will overrule the timeout option

-To truly the test no response from the server, no content must be sent back from it.
+To truly test no response from the server, no content must be sent back from it.
 Turning off the WiFi at the Node server side does not really replicate the actual scenario.